-- (b) The Company shall have the right to designate an employee's classification.
-In the event that the employee disagrees with the company's decision on his or her classification, the employee may appeal that decision in the same manner as the procedure to appeal an experience level decision as set out in section 4.8(d).
-Advertising employees may appeal the company's decision on their classification to the Sr. V.P. of Advertising or his/her designee. - Newspaper, news or feature syndicate, press association, or recognized news magazines, and experience in other related fields shall be given first consideration in establishing starting pay levels for employees covered by this Agreement who write or edit news.
-In respect to establishing the starting pay level for photographers and artists, first consideration will be given to all regular employment on a newspaper, recognized news magazine or corresponding experience in comparable business or in another business in which they perform work similar in character to that required by the Publisher. - (a) Experience level for employees in Classification No. 1 shall be determined by the Publisher at the time of hire.
-Full credit will be given for daily newspaper publications and half credit for weekly paid circulation newspaper publications. - (b) Experience levels for applicable employees who are covered by this Agreement who are on the payroll as of the effective date of this Agreement shall be determined by the Executive Editor based on total regular hours worked in Classification No. 1 and information provided on the employee's employment application. - (c) Subsequent credit for experience shall be based upon total regular hours worked in Classification No. 1. - (d) Employees described in 4.8(b) may appeal their experience level rating in writing to the Executive Editor.
-The decision of the Executive Editor shall be final. - 4.9 Nothing in this Agreement shall prevent employees from bargaining individually for salary increases.
+- 4.7 (b) The Company shall have the right to designate an employee's classification.
+In the event that the employee disagrees with the Company's decision on his or her classification, the employee may appeal that decision in the same manner as the procedure to appeal an experience level decision as set out in section 4.8. - 4.8 Employees may appeal their job classification assignment in writing to the Executive Editor.
+The decision of the Executive Editor shall be final. - 4.9 (a) Nothing in this Agreement shall prevent employees from bargaining individually for salary increases.
 Any salary increases granted pursuant to this provision may, at the Publisher's option, be paid either in a lump sum or as an addition to the employee's then current base salary.
-Such raises shall not delay or extend the employee's annual performance review date. - 4.10 Nothing in this Agreement shall prevent the Publisher from conducting job performance reviews and granting merit increases on a more frequent basis than is outlined in this Agreement.
+Such raises shall not delay or extend the employee's annual performance review date. - (b) It is understood that the Publisher may offer an employee more than is contractually required when promoting them into a higher job classification.
+The resulting promotional increase may also include an early annual merit increase based upon the employee's last annual performance review rating.
+If the annual merit increase is given early with a promotional increase that raises the employee's salary by more than 5%, the employee's next annual review may at the Publisher's discretion be re-set for one year from the effective date of the promotion. - 4.10 Nothing in this Agreement shall prevent the Publisher from conducting job performance reviews and granting merit increases on a more frequent basis than is outlined in this Agreement.
 Any salary increases granted pursuant to this provision may, at the Publisher's option, be paid either in a lump sum or as an addition to the employee's then current base salary.
 Such raises shall not delay or extend the employee's annual performance review date. - 4.11 It is understood that the wages of employees covered by this Agreement may be subject to freezes, delays or reduction of planned increases if the non-bargaining unit employees and Management of The Sacramento Bee also experience any of these wage control actions due to economic reasons.
 It is understood that these wage actions will be at no greater magnitude than those experienced by non-bargaining unit employees and Management of The Sacramento Bee.
 The Publisher agrees to give the Guild at least thirty (30) days notice of the wage action to allow Guild and Publisher representatives to meet to discuss alternative solutions.
-The Publisher will make the final decision and has the sole authority to determine whether or not economic reasons exist. - 4.12 The Guild shall have the right to verify any freeze, delay or reduction of planned increases through a mutually agreed upon independent auditor who will be allowed access to payroll records.
+The Publisher will make the final decision and has the sole authority to determine whether or not economic reasons exist.

+- 4.12 The Guild shall have the right to verify any freeze, delay or reduction of planned increases through a mutually agreed upon independent auditor who will be allowed access to payroll records.
 It is understood that the independent auditor will only have access to Sacramento Bee payroll records. - 4.13 Within ten (10) working days of payment of a merit increase, the Publisher will furnish the Guild with the name, classification, job title, previous salary, merit increase, merit increase percentage and new salary of the eligible bargaining unit employee. - 4.14 The Company shall offer direct deposit of employee's earnings on a voluntary basis.